Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.fr-fr.md

 [AI Endpoints](https://endpoints.ai.cloud.ovh.net/) is a serverless platform provided by OVHcloud that offers easy access to a selection of world-renowned, pre-trained AI models.
 The platform is designed to be simple, secure, and intuitive, making it an ideal solution for developers who want to enhance their applications with AI capabilities without extensive AI expertise or concerns about data privacy.

-**Function Calling**, also named tool calling, is a feature that enables a large language model (LLM) to trigger user-defined functions (also named tools).
+**Function Calling**, also known as tool calling, is a feature that enables a large language model (LLM) to trigger user-defined functions (also named tools).
 These tools are defined by the developer and implement specific behaviors such as calling an API, fetching data or calculating values, which extends the capabilities of the LLM.

 The LLM will identify which tool(s) to call and the arguments to use.
-This feature can be used to develop assistants or agents for instance.
+This feature can be used to develop assistants or agents, for instance.

 ## Objective